SimTech-Research-Data-Management/porous-media-flow-model/specifications/model.md

   * Description: Value of the translation of the camera position relative to the calibration plate. \[m]
 * camera\_position\_rotation
   * Type: float
-  * Description: Value of the rotation of the camera position relative to the calibration plate. \[°]
+  * Description: Value of the rotation of the camera position relative to the calibration plate. \[Â°]
 * **scale\_factor**
   * Type: float
   * Description: Value of the scale factor of the recordings.The amount of pixels corresponding to the length of 1 mm. \[px/mm]